Aliases for GRIN2B Gene

 GeneCards Summary for GRIN2B Gene

 GRIN2B (Glutamate Ionotropic Receptor NMDA Type Subunit 2B) is a Protein Coding gene.
 Diseases associated with GRIN2B include Developmental And Epileptic Encephalopathy 27 and Mental Retardation, Autosomal Dominant 6, With Or Without Seizures.
-Among its related pathways are Neuropathic Pain-Signaling in Dorsal Horn Neurons and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
+Among its related pathways are RET signaling and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include calcium channel activity and ionotropic glutamate receptor activity.
 An important paralog of this gene is GRIN2A.

 Component of NMDA receptor complexes that function as heterotetrameric, ligand-gated ion channels with high calcium permeability and voltage-dependent sensitivity to magnesium.
 Channel activation requires binding of the neurotransmitter glutamate to the epsilon subunit, glycine binding to the zeta subunit, plus membrane depolarization to eliminate channel inhibition by Mg(2+) (PubMed:8768735, PubMed:26919761, PubMed:26875626, PubMed:28126851).
 Sensitivity to glutamate and channel kinetics depend on the subunit composition (PubMed:8768735, PubMed:26875626).
 In concert with DAPK1 at extrasynaptic sites, acts as a central mediator for stroke damage.
 Its phosphorylation at Ser-1303 by DAPK1 enhances synaptic NMDA receptor channel activity inducing injurious Ca2+ influx through them, resulting in an irreversible neuronal death.
 Contributes to neural pattern formation in the developing brain.
 Plays a role in long-term depression (LTD) of hippocampus membrane currents and in synaptic plasticity (By similarity).

 NMDA receptors are members of the ionotropic class of glutamate receptors, which also includes Kainate and AMPA receptors.
 NMDA receptors consist of NR1 subunits combined with NR2 (A-D) or NR3 (A-B) subunits.
 The ligand-gated channel is permeable to cations.